Daniel Martin

 (with Nir Chemaya)

-Topics: Information Disclosure.
-Methods: Experiments.
+Topics: Humans and AI, Information Disclosure.

 Rationalizable Learning